jblake/gbasm/HACKING.md

 TODO list:

+* Opcode macros in addition to operand macros.
+* Parameterized macros.
+* Explicit "this address", "next address", and "this bank" operands.
 * Collect symbol/bank information and dump a symbol file alongside the .bin.
 * Conditional compilation.
 * Give unique names to duplicate opcodes.
 Check that my opcodes are all